mocs524/greybus-spec/source/device_class.rst

 Table :num:`table-lights-get-lights-response` describes the Greybus Lights Get Lights response.
 The response payload contains a one-byte value defining the number of lights controllers in the Module.
-If the value returned is 0 no further operations related to Greybus Lights shall follow.
-Lights Controllers shall be numbered sequentially starting at zero and ending in lights_count less one.
+<GYBS.R.0308.001>If the value returned is 0 no further operations related to
+Greybus Lights shall follow.</GYBS.R.0308.001> <GYBS.R.0309.001>Lights Controllers
+shall be numbered sequentially starting at zero and ending in lights_count less one.</GYBS.R.0309.001>

 .. figtable::
     :nofig: